Woolfsky/startup/notes.md

 <br>
 Comments: `<!-- commented text -->`<br>
 <br>
-When rendering and working with HTML, adding a CSS border rule can make formatting easier:<br>
+When rendering and working with HTML, adding a  border rule can make formatting easier:<br>
 `* {font-family: Arial; border: medium dashed #e3d5c2; padding: 0.25em; margin: 0.25em;}`<br>
 <br>
 Inputs are a way for the user to interact with the page.
 You specify the `type` of input.
 Here is an example:<br>